johann-solo/oliveandmango.github.io/site/content/blog/2018-08-17-grilled-party-wings-with-cholula-butter.md

 excerpt: Tangy buttery grilled wings that bring the heat
 ---

 I made these fabulous wings with a whole group of people involved in a virtual cookbook club.
-The book chosen for that particular month was _Food52_’s Any night grilling.
-It’s a book full of grilling recipes tips and ideas.
+The book chosen for that particular month was _Food52’s_ Any night grilling.
+It’s a book full of grilling recipe tips and ideas.
 I also love how it doesn’t limit grilling to meat but has some wonderful grilled vegetable recipes in it too among other things.
 Fabulous for grilling Inspiration.
 I would strongly recommend getting this book if you want to expand your own grilling abilities/repertoire and it would also make a great gift for someone you know who loves to grill.
 </br>
 </br>
 ![Grilled Party Wings With Cholula Butter](/images/uploads/2018_08_17_grilled_party_wings_with_cholula_butter_2.jpg)